apache/druid/.github/pull_request_template.md

    doesn't have any relation to concurrency.)
 - [ ] added documentation for new or modified features or behaviors.
 - [ ] added Javadocs for most classes and all non-trivial methods.
 Linked related entities via Javadoc links.
-- [ ] added enough comments to make the code fully understandable in a single read-through for anybody who is not familiar with it.
+- [ ] added comments explaining the "why" and the intent of the code wherever would not be obvious for an unfamiliar reader.
 - [ ] added unit tests or modified existing tests to cover new code paths.
 - [ ] added integration tests.
 - [ ] been tested in a test Druid cluster.